vintexlens/alx-low_level_programming/README.md

-README for intro to C programming
+This README file is for functions nested loops